Bartzlo/blog_express/readme.md

 SESSION_SECRET=qweqwe (for example)

 ## Starting
-- start your mongo server
+- start your mysql server
 - npm run start (in server dir, or *npm run dev* for development)
 - webpack (in client dir)